-Acceptable translations of documents in Australia can be obtained from translators accredited with the National Accreditation Authority for Translators and Interpreters (NAATI).
-A list of approved translators can be found on NAATI’s website www.naati.com.au.
+Acceptable translations of documents in Australia can be obtained from translators accredited with the National Accreditation Authority for Translators and Interpreters (NAATI) website.
 Translations must include the translator’s name, NAATI identification number and accreditation status.

-Please check the translator’s accreditation by either calling NAATI on +61 2 6260 3035 or asking to see the translator’s letter or certificate of accreditation in the language you need.
+Please check the translator’s accreditation by either calling NAATI on +61 2 6260 3035 or asking to see the translator’s letter or certificate of accreditation in the language you require.

 If you have documents that were translated outside Australia, the translator must be approved by the authorities in the country where the translation was made.
-Contact your nearest Australian Embassy, High Commission or Consulate for advice if you are unsure of the process.
+If you are unsure of the process, contact your nearest Australian Embassy, High Commission or Consulate for advice.

-Overseas translations must be on the organisation’s letterhead and include an official stamp.
+Overseas translations must be on the organization’s letterhead and include an official stamp.
 The translator’s name (all in block letters), signature and contact telephone number must be legibly printed below the signature.
-This information is required so that the RTO can contact the translator if necessary, to verify the translated documents.
+This information is required so that the RTO can contact the translator, if necessary, to verify the translated documents.